- Modest rollout of 30 sites planned initially, supporting 4G.

 Wishful thinking from Read

-In a recent webinar hosted by Light Reading, Santiago Tenorio, the Chairman of TIP — and Vodafone Group’s Head of Network Strategy & Architecture — sounded a word of caution about aggressive timelines.
+In a recent webinar hosted by Light Reading, Santiago Tenorio, the Chairman of the Facebook-back Telecom Infra Project — and Vodafone’s Head of Network Strategy & Architecture — sounded a word of caution about aggressive timelines.

-He worried that governments and regulators, perhaps more anxious than ever to diversify supply chains now that operators are under increasing geopolitical pressure to remove Huawei kit from networks, expected too much of what is still a nascent technology.
+He worried that governments and regulators, perhaps more anxious than ever to diversify supply chains now that Huawei Technologies is under increasing geopolitical pressure to exit from networks, expected too much of what is still a nascent technology.
 “The risk is that open RAN is overplayed”, he said.
 “The risk is governments and regulators think operators can simply rip out the kit they have in place, substitute it with open RAN, and then everything’s going to be fine”.